The Thames Path East: Marlow to Richmond upon Thames

-The Thames Path East- Marlow to Richmond in 5 days walking Code: TPE6
+Marlow to Richmond upon Thames in 5 Days Walking Code: TPE6

-There are two options on the eastern part of the Thames Path.
-Choose between 3 days walking and 5 days walking.
+We offer 2 itineraries on the eastern section of the Thames Path.
+Choose from 3 or 5 days walking.
 Starting in Marlow and finishing in Richmond upon Thames, with Eton and Windsor in the middle, there is plenty to see and do on this part of the walk.
 You might consider adding a rest day in Windsor to look around Windsor Castle, or one at the end in Richmond to allow you the time to visit the nearby Kew Botanical Gardens.

 Take your time on this walk to savour the sights along the Thames and explore the Windsor area.